-Taking place at the end of July and beginning of August, this is one of the biggest sporting festivals in Ireland.
-It is a world renowned seven-day festival in the summer with racing to delight all.
+Taking place at the end of July and the beginning of August, this is one of the biggest sporting festivals in Ireland.
+It is a world-renowned seven-day festival in the summer with racing to delight all.
 One of the busiest days of the festival is Thursday which is Ladies Day.
 It also leads up to the August Bank Holiday weekend, meaning many people make a long weekend out of visiting the races.

 Kilkenny Arts Festival – https://www.kilkennyarts.ie/

 When it comes to arts festivals, Ireland has a few to offer but one which is near the top of the list of must-visits is the Kilkenny Arts Festival, formerly known as Kilkenny Arts Week.
 This ten-day long festival includes theatre, dance, visual arts, music and literature, and is a showcase for Irish and international acts.
 Irish poet and playwright Seamus Heaney has given readings of his works at the festival.
-Acts and shows occur in many venues across the city including Kilkenny Castle, with on-street performances likely to occur as well as the indoor ones.
+Acts and shows occur in many venues across the city including Kilkenny Castle, with on-street performances likely to occur as well as indoor ones.
 The festival is also celebrated with a large parade through the city centre.

 Lisdoonvarna Matchmaking Festival, Clare – https://www.matchmakerireland.com/

-The Lisdoonvarna Matchingmaking Festival is the world’s largest offline dating festival, taking place in County Clare near the Cliffs of Moher.
+The Lisdoonvarna Matchmaking Festival is the world’s largest offline dating festival, taking place in County Clare near the Cliffs of Moher.
 It attracts around 80,000 people for the music, dancing and ‘craic’.
 Ireland’s most famous matchmaker is Willie Daly and it is said that if you meet someone via Willie you will be married within six months.
 Whether this happens or not, it is still a festival with lots of country music come nightfall, dancing and merriment to be enjoyed.

 Electric Picnic, Laois – https://www.electricpicnic.ie/

 One of the biggest music events in Ireland in September is Electric Picnic.
-This annual arts and music festival, held in Stradbally Hall in County Laois, has been going since 2004.
-It’s been described as Ireland’s version of Glastonbury, and has seen the likes of Bjork, The Beastie Boys, Chemical Brothers and Sex Pistols as just some of the headline artists.
+This annual arts and music festival, held in Stradbally Hall in County Laois, has been going on since 2004.
+It’s been described as Ireland’s version of Glastonbury and has seen the likes of Bjork, The Beastie Boys, Chemical Brothers and Sex Pistols as just some of the headline artists.

 GAA All-Ireland Finals, Dublin – https://www.gaa.ie/

 After many months of county and provincial competitions, the GAA All-Ireland Senior hurling and football finals take place in September in Croke Park in Dublin.
 This is the most important sporting date in Ireland where Irish sport is concerned.
 Fans from the opposing counties descend on the capital to see which team will lift the Sam Maguire Cup.
-The city becomes a colourful myriad of the team colours.
+The city becomes a colourful myriad of the teams colours.
 Not specifically a festival as such, but the atmosphere that arrives in the city is festival-like.